Sunday, January 25, 2015

 Courtesy of Lexi Jean McPherson.

-Lexi: I do love fashion absolutely.
-I like designer labels such as Chanel, D&G, Diesel, Vivienne Westwood (My favorite), but sometimes I do like to shop at Primark; they have such amazing clothes.
-As for me I buy the cheapest of the cheap and turn them into a million dollars.
+Lexi: I absolutely love fashion.
+I am drawn to designer labels such as Chanel, D&G, Diesel, and especially Vivienne Westwood, who is my favorite, but I also enjoy shopping at Primark because they have surprisingly amazing pieces.
+I love mixing high and low fashion and making it my own.
+I often buy the cheapest items and turn them into something that feels like a million dollars.

 Courtesy of Lexi Jean McPherson.